Disney Dining Plan – What is it + Should You Get it

 You don’t like to lose money.
 It is a very real possibility that you will pay for food that you simply will not eat.
 You may not have time for a counter service meal, you aren’t hungry, or you simply don’t feel like eating all those snacks.

-2. Leftover Credits
+2. Leftover Credits Will Drive You Nuts

 If having leftover credits in your account on the day you are packing up to leave will ruin your vacation, don’t do the Dining Plan.
 It will probably happen, and you do not want to leave Disney with a sour taste in your mouth.

-3. Light Eaters
+3. Your Family Is Light Eaters

-You and your family don’t normally eat much, skip meals, aren’t big snack eaters.
-You will definitely save a good chunk of money by paying as you go out of pocket.
 Additionally, if you don’t eat a lot of food when you do eat you will find the dining plan frustrating.
 The food quantity can be a lot and you aren’t gong to be carrying around leftovers throughout the park.

 Dave Says….